whiteroom/landables_ch/README.md

 ### Installation
-No installation needed, find PDF in dist
+No installation needed, find PDF in dist, print pdf booklet on DIN A4 and you're done

 ### Contributing